/

 optional 1/2 teaspoon coconut sugar or honey

-*you can also make this from fresh lamb meat, just brown it before beginning the recipe.
+You can make this Indian lamb stew from fresh lamb meat instead of leftover, simply brown it before beginning the recipe.

 Leave a Reply